 The rest of the day is spent packing everything away, and the ladies putting on a fashion show for each other while Dad and I rearrange some of the furniture to how we, as a family, want it placed.

 Bron and I see about getting our driver’s licences, much to Bron’s delight, because she wouldn’t be old enough for one at home.
 She can get a Restricted Licence after six months, while I can get a Full Licence.
 At home I’d still have a restricted ‘P’ Plate licence.
-Cadi is happy, since she can start Driver’s Education soon, and get a Learner’s Permit before too long.
+Cadi is happy, since she can start Driver’s Education soon, and be able get a Learner’s Permit before too long.
 So there are some advantages for us to be in the USA.
 Dad is so confident we’ll pass he’s already looking to buy a car for me to drive us all to school in.
+I think he just wants to not have to drive us around by having me drive the girls around in our own car.